-Although the answer to the prior questions will really define the goals of the future website, there are always some basic elements that must be included the majority of websites.
+Although the answer to the prior questions will really define the goals of the future website, there are always some basic elements that must be included in the majority of websites.
 Here’s a list, but we’ve left some blank items for you to fill out that might be particular to your business.

 |Must Have||Nice to Have||Not Needed|

 Sometimes assessing the quality of a developer can be difficult because it’s an area that most people are not familiar with.
 Just like with anything, there are inexpensive developers and expensive ones.
-And unfortunately sometimes there is no correlation between price and website effectiveness for a small business.
+And unfortunately, sometimes there is no correlation between price and website effectiveness for a small business.
 However, I will tell you this: WEBSITE DEVELOPMENT IS NOT GRAPHIC DESIGN.
-So do not make a decision about hiring a developer solely on the fact that they showed you a mock up that looks beautiful and that you fell in love with.
-The graphic design of a website can be the most beautiful thing you’ve even seen, and yet your site can tank when it comes to delivering a positive ROI for your business.
+So do not make a decision about hiring a developer solely on the fact that they showed you a mock-up that looks beautiful and that you fell in love with.
+The graphic design of a website can be the most beautiful thing you’ve ever seen, and yet your site can tank when it comes to delivering a positive ROI for your business.

 Having said that, here are important elements you must consider regarding the developer you hire.

 Consider cost, but realize that cost does not equate to quality.
-You can have a low cost website that is extremely effective, or vice versa, a very expensive website that is extremely ineffective.
+You can have a low-cost website that is extremely effective, or vice versa, a very expensive website that is extremely ineffective.

 Unless you are a very large corporation or have very unique needs (meaning if you are a doctor, lawyer, nail salon, dentist, pizza place, haircut place, daycare, etc) you DO NOT NEED a proprietary system.

 Insist on coding your website using common platforms like WordPress.
-In fact, for small businesses we absolutely recommend the use of WordPress.
-This is a well known platform and if things go sour with your developer, you can find a replacement easily.
+In fact, for small businesses, we absolutely recommend the use of WordPress.
+This is a well-known platform and if things go sour with your developer, you can find a replacement easily.
 This platform is inexpensive and works great for small businesses.

 3. Domain and Hosting